SEP IRA FAQs

 Employers who wish to make large tax deductible retirement plan contributions both for themselves and on behalf of their employees (who therefore receive a substantial tax free fringe benefit).
 This could be beneficial in attracting or retaining key employees in a competitive labor market.

-Another desirable situation is a person with a sideline business with self employment income in addition to a main job which provides a retirement plan such as a 401k.
-Contributions can be made to a SEP IRA with self employment income even if you participate in a 401k, 403b, or 457.
+Another desirable situation is a person with a sideline business with self employed income in addition to a main job which provides a retirement plan such as a 401k.
+Contributions can be made to a SEP IRA with self employed income even if you participate in a 401k, 403b, or 457.
 This is good for such individuals if their desire is to save for retirement while saving current taxes.

 How are SEP IRA contributions calculated?